 Train Operators wishing to stop at Stations along the HS1 route are required to enter into a Station Access Agreement (for each relevant Station).
-This provides the TOC with rights to stop at the Station in question, and sets out the conditions and relevant charges.
-The applicable charges for services stopping at a Station are the Long Term Charge ("LTC") and Qualifying Expenditure ("Qx").
+This provides the TOC with rights to stop at the defined Station and sets out the conditions of access and relevant charges.
+The applicable charges for services stopping at a Station are the Long-Term Charge ("LTC") and Qualifying Expenditure ("Qx").